brandonricharda/Useful-Scripts-Algos/README.md

 **Extract Emails**

 I created this script because I had a folder of nearly 500 resumes in .PDF and and .docx format and needed to extract the emails from them.
-There are paid solutions available to do this in bulk but the only free ones I found only handled single files.
+There are paid solutions available to do this in bulk for Windows but the only free ones I found only handled single files.
+My solution works on Windows or OS X and handles **all** the files in a given folder.